-The maximum monthly compensation used to compute an employee's Pag-IBIG contribution is PHP 5,000.
-For employees earning higher than PHP 5,000, the total contribution is PHP 200—you’ll have to deduct PHP 100 from their salary and subsidize the other PHP 100.
+The maximum monthly compensation used to compute an employee's Pag-IBIG contribution is ₱5,000.
+For employees earning higher than ₱5,000, the total contribution is ₱200—₱100 is deducted from their salary, and the employer remits the other ₱100.

 To avoid penalties for late remittances, it's important to take note of the contribution payment due dates of each government agency.